New Zealand Māori rugby league team

-New Zealand Māori rugby league team is a rugby league representative side made up of New Zealand Māori players.
-The side represents the New Zealand Māori Rugby league.
-Like its union counterpart, the rugby league team previously competed in international competitions.
+The New Zealand Māori rugby league team is a rugby league representative side made up of New Zealand Māori players.

 With some controversy, the team participated in the 2000 World Cup as Aotearoa Māori.
 The Super League International Board had agreed to give a place in their World Cup to the New Zealand Māori team as they attempted to gain allies during the Super League war.
 Despite that World Cup not taking place, the Rugby League International Federation repeated the offer for the 2000 World Cup when it replaced the Super League International Board following the end of the dispute.